manuelVo/fuzzy-robot/README.md

 - python3
 - python3-pyside

+## Changelog
+### v1.1
+- New GUI written in Qt
+- Saves can now be un-synchronized
+- Improved conflict resolution
+- The sync-folder can now be changed

 ## TODO
 ### Backend
 - Add support for old games which put their save files into their installation folder instead of the user folder